adstriegel/cse20289-fa23/assignments/baseline/README.md

 9. Add that new file and commit it.

     Think about what you want to add and commit.
-Push the changes out to the remote repository.
+If you would like, push the changes out to the remote repository.

+    > Generally, you will wait to do a `push` until the very end.
+For example purposes, we walk through what happens if you try to push a branch.

         % git push
         fatal: The current branch striegel/assignment00 has no upstream branch.